waltmck/triforce/README.md

 ## Why?
-The Apple Silicon laptops mentioned above have an array of microphones arranged in a triangle.
+The Apple Silicon laptops mentioned above have an array of microphones arranged either in a triangle or in a straight line.
 Much like with the speakers, Apple are trying way too hard to be fancy here, and implement an adaptive beamformer in userspace to try and isolate the desired signal from background noise.
 Without beamforming, the array is far too sensitive and omnidirectional to be at all useful.
 Thus, to make it useful outside